Want to know how to solve the problem of a Midea fridge that is not cooling? Read our article here…

 3. Coolant

-If the coolant is short, it will not be able to cool the air that flows through the evaporator coils.
+If the coolant or refrigerant is short, it will not be able to cool the air that flows through the evaporator coils.
 Consequently, the fridge will not have enough cool air to operate optimally.
+Fortunately, this problem is rare, so it may not be the reason for the lack of cooling in your Midea fridge.

-But you will not be able to check the level of the coolant, as the process is too technical.
-You will have to contact a qualified technician or call the support center of Midea to check it out.
+However, you will be unable to check the coolant’s level, as the process is too technical.
+There may be a leak in the refrigerant lines or coils, causing the refrigerant to leak.
+But only a qualified appliance technician should troubleshoot and fix the problem.
+So, contact a qualified technician or call the support center of Midea to check it out.

 4. Start Capacitor